 A cooperative rescue effort between the Guam Department of Aquatic and Wildlife Resources and several AZA intuitions led to the capture of 29 kingfishers between 1984 and 1986 and grew to 65 birds by 1991 but dropped to only 59 birds in 10 U.S. institutions in late 1999.
 The Guam kingfisher has proven to be difficult to breed in human care.
 When the program began, there was very little information on the nutrition and behavioral ecology of wild birds.
 They seemed to need very specific nest log requirements, and when successful nesting did occur, some newly hatched chicks disappeared from the nest.

 The availability of release sites continues to shrink, however, due to deforestation and human expansion.
 Controlling the brown snake population remains a significant challenge as well.
 Scientists are hopeful that initiatives for snake control and forest protection signify that the reintroduction of the Guam Kingfisher may soon become feasible.
-Additionally, field studies of a different subspecies of wild kingfishers are underway on Pohnpei, another Micronesian island, to secure essential biological information on wild populations and to test various reintroduction techniques for use on Guam.
+Additionally, field studies of a different species of wild kingfisher are underway on Pohnpei, another Micronesian island, to secure essential biological information on wild populations and to test various reintroduction techniques for use on Guam.

 Guam Kingfishers at the Smithsonian Conservation Biology Institute